 It goes without saying the pot of gold at the end of a hacker’s rainbow is personal, private data.
 And, one would assume that larger pools of such data would have a hacker’s mouth water and be the prime target for a potential breach.

 So, since we promised you an answer to our Facebook trivia question of “When it comes to cyberattacks, which type of practice is more likely to be a target?
 Large, or small?” the answer is …

 It seems backward, right?
 Kind of.
 But for these three reasons, it makes perfect sense.

 - Less IT expertise.
 Hackers place smaller businesses in their crosshairs because they’re more likely to prioritize other expenses, leaving them with a lack of resources to employ proper security or protection.

 - Employees are less likely to be trained in information security.
-An organization which doesn’t enforce staff security policies is a much easier and thus more appealing target than, say, a large corporation which constantly invests in expert training and building awareness.
+An organization that doesn’t enforce staff security policies is a much easier and thus more appealing target than, say, a large corporation that constantly invests in expert training and building awareness.
 IBM reports that 52 percent of breaches are caused by human error or system failure – 48 percent by malicious intent.

 Posted in Other